 The REMI has 3 thumb positions so that the pitch can be raised or lowered by one octave from the middle octave.
 However, the REMI's fingering scheme provides an overall range of four octaves.
 For comparison, a guitar has a range of 3-and-a-bit octaves.

-REMI offers a choice of touch-pad layouts and fingering schemes, loosely based on the recorder.
+REMI offers a choice of fingering schemes, loosely based on the recorder.

-For details, please refer to the build notes (links below).
+For details, please refer to the respective model design notes (links below).

 REMI 3 features:

 How to obtain a REMI

 At present, REMI 3 is in the final stages of development.
 There are no plans for commercialisation, but if there is sufficient demand, a limited quantity may be produced for sale.
 A printed circuit board and custom enclosure may be produced to make construction easier.

 The REMI mk2 (EWI MIDI controller), REMI mk2 Sound Module and REMI 3 (All-in-One EWI) prototype designs are presented here for DIY electronics hobbyists who are capable of building their own.

 Let me know if you would be interested in buying a REMI, or a kit of parts for DIY.

 The author welcomes expressions of interest from readers, in particular those willing to help with further development or production (e.g. PCB design, 3D printed enclosure).
 Send email to...